What led you to become a nutritional therapist?

 To what extent are you qualified to advise me on health and nutrition issues?

 I graduated from the world-renowned Institute for Optimum Nutrition in London (ION).
 I am a Zest4life Practitioner and a registered member of BANT and CNHC, both of which require the highest standards of integrity, knowledge, competence and professionalism in the practice of Nutritional Therapy.
 I am also an accredited AFMCP-UK practitioner and a member of The Institute of Functional Medicine, Cleveland USA.
-Finally, I am a certified GAPS practitioner and a Senior Associate of the Royal Society of Medicine.
+Finally, I am a Senior Associate of the Royal Society of Medicine.

 As such, I can help you with a wide range of conditions, relating to, for example, Food Allergies, Hormones, Immune System, Digestion, Detoxification, Energy Production and the Nervous System (H.I.D.D.E.N stressors), which often form the root causes of chronic conditions.

 What do all the letters after your name mean?